 In a typical car accident case, proving negligence can be difficult.
 Proving that texting while driving caused an accident can be even harder.... and that is why it is important to have an experienced auto accident lawyer by your side if you are the victim of a texting and driving accident injury.

 Following a car crash, it may not be immediately apparent that texting or cell phone use was a contributing factor in the accident.
 However, at Greg Coleman Law, our distracted driver attorneys have access to investigators who are experienced in gathering evidence, such as cell phones and cell phone records, in order to pinpoint the cause of an accident.
-It is important to contact an attorney shortly after an accident has occurred so that evidence is fresh and available.
+It is important to contact an injury attorney shortly after an accident has occurred so that evidence is fresh and available.

 Contact a Tennessee Distracted Driver Accident Lawyer